dora-team/dora.dev/conductor/tracks/capability_audit_20260112/plan.md

 - [x] Task: Perform a sample audit of 3 capabilities to refine the update checklist 97917d9
 - [x] Task: Create a tracking document or list for the audit status of each capability ad8cde0
 - [x] Task: Conductor - User Manual Verification 'Inventory and Assessment' (Protocol in workflow.md) 885c24d
+- [x] Task: List all capability content files in `hugo/content/capabilities/` muqlrvqy
+- [ ] Task: Perform a sample audit of 3 capabilities to refine the update checklist
+- [ ] Task: Create a tracking document or list for the audit status of each capability
+- [ ] Task: Conductor - User Manual Verification 'Inventory and Assessment' (Protocol in workflow.md)

 ## Phase 2: Content Refinement [checkpoint: 78f1f86]
 Goal: Update the content of each capability to align with project guidelines.